Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 14. Gilbert is political

 Gilbert is known to be a conservative city, neighboring Queen Creek which is known to be full of farmers, rednecks, and Trump flags.
 This conservative atmosphere might be a positive and a big reason to move to Gilbert, but for the left-minded person, it may be harder to find others that whom you fit in politically.
-(SourceOpens in a new tab.)
+(Source)

-To give a bit of a perspective, Gilbert is rated the 9th best city for conservative familiesOpens in a new tab..
+To give a bit of a perspective, Gilbert is rated the 9th best city for conservative families.
 Matt Salmon, a conservative congressional representative has an A+ grading from the National Rifle Association, or the NRA, and a 98% scoring from The Heritage Foundation.

 15. High chance of Skin Cancer